CURENT/andes/docs/source/getting_started/tutorial/interactive.rst

 =========
 This section is a tutorial for using ANDES in an interactive/scripting environment.
-All scripting shells are supported, including Python shell, IPython, Jupyter Notebook and Jupyter Lab.
-The examples below uses Jupyter Notebook.
+All scripting shells are supported, including Python shell, IPython, Jupyter Notebook, and Jupyter Lab.
+The examples below use Jupyter Notebook.

 Jupyter Notebook
 ----------------
-Jupyter notebook is a convenient tool to run Python code and present results.
+Jupyter Notebook is a convenient tool to run Python code and present results.
-Jupyter notebook can be installed with
+Jupyter Notebook can be installed with

 .. code:: bash

     conda install jupyter notebook

-After the installation, change directory to the folder where you wish to store notebooks, then start the notebook with
+After the installation, change the directory to the folder where you wish to store notebooks, then start the notebook with

 .. code:: bash